nordic-institute/X-Road-development/WORKFLOW.md

 - Contributor repositories - purpose: development work carried out by Contributor; administered by: Contributor.

-4.2	The NIIS members can establish their own, additional repositories, for backup, software distribution or other purposes.
+4.2	The Contributors can establish their own, additional repositories, for backup, software distribution or other purposes.

 ## 5	Branching pattern